jlorencelim/bakery_scaffold/{{cookiecutter.project_slug}}/README.md

-If you think the status message is incorrect, click into it or check the build status of your latest commit.
-It may still be building.
+A status button will appear above after you make your firt commit.
+You can click into it to view information about your build.
+If you think the status is incorrect, check your build or please wait a couple minutes - it may still be building.

 # Instructions